schickling/git-s3/README.md

 * Uploads or deletes just the files, which have changed in your repository
 * Works with any git repository (even local repositories)
 * No extra files in your S3 bucket
+* Deploy history

 ## Comming soon
-* Deploy history
-* Full composer installation support
+* composer global installation
+* Command to see deploy history
 * ...

 ## Support & Contribution